swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 Matlab knows how to perform common mathematical operations on arrays.
-If we want to find the average inflammation for all patients on all days, we can just ask the array for its mean value
+If we want to find the average inflammation for all patients on all days, we can just ask for the mean of the array:

 ~~~